GoogleCloudPlatform/eventarc-samples/eventarc-agentic-workflows/README.md

 ## 4. Deployment

-For deployment we use Terraform to deploy all components in the Demo.
+We use Terraform to deploy all components in the demo.
 You can deploy the full demo stack using a single command:

 ```bash
 ./deploy.sh all